Spay and Neuter in North Hollywood, CA

 The timing for spay and neuter surgeries plays a role in how much your pet will benefit.
 While the general guideline is at 5-6 months of age, the most beneficial timing depends on your pet’s gender, breed and species.
 Female cats and dogs are significantly less likely to develop mammary gland tumors if they're spayed before their first heat cycle.
 For kittens, their first heat cycle could come as early as 4 months of age, so an early surgery is ideal.

 On the other hand, larger-breed dogs can have developmental problems in their skeletal structure if spayed or neutered too young.
 Therefore, larger-breed dogs benefit from a later surgery at about 12-18 months of age, or after their skeletal system has developed.
-Schedule an appointment today so we can discuss your pet’s unique circumstances and the best option for them.
+Call us at (818) 980-1313 so we can discuss your pet’s unique circumstances and the best option for them.